PatrickLouys/beautiful-jekyll/professional-php.md

 cover: professional-php.png
 ---

-In this book you will learn how to...
+The book will be released on the __5th of December__.
+You will learn how to...

 - write clean and maintainable object-oriented code
 - start a new project from scratch